20 of the Best Emotional, Story-Driven Games Right Now

 Developed by the same team as Persona, Catherine is known for its mature themes on adults, relationships and infidelity.
 It’s one of the best character-driven games with a cool cast of characters, and a lovable group of friends.

 The story follows Vincent Brooks, a man in his early thirties, who begins having strange nightmares after his girlfriend Katherine starts discussing the prospect of marriage.
-Around the same time, he meets another woman named Catherine and begins an affair.
-The game delves deeply into Vincent’s relationships, fears, and the consequences of his actions.
+Around the same time, he meets another woman named Catherine and begins having an affair.

-Throughout the game, Vincent is presented with various moral dilemmas, often framed as questions posed to him in confessional booths within the nightmare sequences.
-These questions play a significant role in determining the game’s outcome and the nature of Vincent’s relationships.
+Throughout the game, you are presented with various choices – moral dilemmas presented to Vincent in the confessional booths within the nightmare sequences.
+These questions play a significant role in determining the game’s ending and how his relationship with Katherine/Catherine plays out.

-In this game, you have no superpowers.
+Even though this is somewhat an odd game, I really like it because in this game, you have no superpowers.
 You’re just an average joe, going through a tough time in your relationship.
-This makes the characters really relatable compared to most other games.
+It feels very humane and relatable.

 13. Mass Effect – Epic Sci-fi Narrative Adventure